L3Gaunt/math_contexter/PLANNING.md

 very next thing: make a better prompt for the langfuse integration that does nothing but
  - upload the dataset
- - add tracing to evaluation.
+ - get to the point that I can run experiments in the web interface
- - get to the point that
+ - add tracing to run.